dotnet/iot/src/devices/PiJuice/README.md

 ![sensors](grovepisensors.png)

-High level classes has been built for those sensors.
-Generic Digital Input, Digital Output, Analogic Input, PWM Output has been built as well.
-You can build your own classes looking at the sensors provided in the [Sensors folder](./Sensors).

-More sensors are supported and being tested like the Grove Led Bar.
-Note that this sensor as the Ultrasonic sensor have native support and accessing their data is different than for the other sensors.

 ## How to use the driver

 The main [PiJuice samples](./samples) contains a series of test showing how to use some of the classes.